 This post may contain affiliate links.
 Please see my disclosure for more information.
 As an Amazon Associate, I earn a small commission from qualifying purchases.

-***Looking for some of the best hotels in Rome?
+***Not sure where to stay in Rome?
 Then definitely check out Hassler Roma (luxury hotel with impeccable service), Hotel Campo de’ Fiori (fun and quirky boutique hotel), Generator Rome (Nice centrally located, budget hotel with dorm and private rooms), and Hotel des Artistes (another great budget-friendly hotel).***

 Rome Itinerary Day 1